Nearly 900 Secret Service members were infected with the coronavirus. A watchdog blames Trump.

 President Biden, who was assigned Secret Service protection in March 2020, also had campaign stops last year, but the events were restricted to much smaller numbers compared with Trump’s rallies.

-Though Trump administration officials had said it took “every case seriously,” the watchdog report said Tuesday that the former president had put Secret Service members at greater risk of infection by holding public events during the pandemic.
+Though Trump administration officials had said they took “every case seriously,” the watchdog report said Tuesday that the former president had put Secret Service members at greater risk of infection by holding public events during the pandemic.

 “With the pandemic raging during the campaign, Trump appeared to be deliberately putting the lives of Secret Service agents at risk in order to portray himself as tougher than the coronavirus,” CREW said.

 Joseph Cuffari, the Department of Homeland Security’s inspector general, blocked investigations proposed by career Secret Service staff last year to scrutinize the spread of the coronavirus in its ranks.
-Cuffari, a Trump appointee who is the chief federal watchdog for the Secret Service, ultimately shelved a probe into whether the agency flouted federal protocols put in place to detect and reduce the spread of the coronavirus within its workforce, according to records obtained by the Project On Government Oversight, a nonprofit watchdog group, and shared with The Post.
+Cuffari, a Trump appointee who is the chief federal watchdog for the Secret Service, ultimately shelved a probe into whether the agency flouted federal protocols put in place to detect and reduce the spread of the coronavirus within its workforce, according to records obtained and shared by the Project On Government Oversight, a nonprofit watchdog group.

 DHS watchdog declined to pursue investigations into Secret Service during Trump administration, documents show

 CREW, which pointed out that the Trump family took 12 times as many protected trips as the Obama family, noted how Ivanka Trump and Jared Kushner had at least $33,000 in Secret Service protection when they traveled to the family’s Bedminster, N.J., club in April 2020 “despite government guidance against unnecessary travel to slow the spread of coronavirus.”

 The Post previously reported how the federal government had been spending $3,000 a month to rent a basement studio from a neighbor of the Kushner family so that the couple’s Secret Service detail could go to the bathroom.

 The nonprofit also reflected on Pence’s ski trip to Vail, Colo., in December that reportedly put “at least 48 agents at risk of infection” and cost taxpayers more than $750,000 in Secret Service protection.

 The Biden administration has largely differed from its predecessor in terms of covid protocols at the White House and public events.
-The White House announced in March that while mandatory mask-wearing, social distancing and regular coronavirus testing remained in place at the White House, staff working in-person no longer needed to be tested daily because of the uptick in vaccinations.
+The White House announced in March that while mandatory mask-wearing, social distancing and regular coronavirus testing protocols remained in place at the White House, staff working in-person no longer needed to be tested daily because of the uptick in vaccinations.

 Milhoan maintained to The Post that the Secret Service has been “fully prepared and staffed to successfully meet these challenges” throughout the pandemic.